unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 6 (2,300 XP)

 **_Fey Ancestry_**.
-The drider has advantage on saving throws against being charmed, and magic can’t put the drider to sleep.
+The drider has advantage on saving throws against being charmed, and tek can’t put the drider to sleep.

 **_Innate Techcasting_**.
 The drider’s innate Techcasting ability is Wisdom (spell save DC 13).
 The drider can innately cast the following spells, requiring no material components: